Lyneham High School has several well-established programs.

 Available to year 7 students are the award winning band and music program, the Lyneham Enriched Academic Program (LEAP) for gifted and talented students and the Sporting Excellence at Lyneham (SEAL) program for talented sports students.
 These highly successful programs help to create a culture where achievement is celebrated and where students can work together with a strong sense of pride in their school.

-Students receiving a letter of offer from Lyneham High School in late July will be invited, at that time, to apply for the Band and SEAL programs.
+Students receiving a letter of offer from Lyneham High School will be invited to apply for the Band and SEAL programs.

 Existing students at the school wishing to be considered for one or more of the programs should contact the relevant program coordinator.